Autism Insurance FAQs

 Q: Does it matter when kids receive autism treatments?

 A: Yes!
 Although individuals with autism can and do make improvements their entire life, the earlier intense intervention and treatment are provided the better.
 This is why it is so important Utah pass autism insurance reform now.
 The sooner intense autism therapy is provided the better the outcomes.
-As prevalence rates increase, every year that we wait will result in loss of functional capacity for individuals with autism and an increased costs to society.
+As prevalence rates increase, every year that we wait will result in loss of functional capacity for individuals with autism and increased costs to society.

 Q: How many states have passed autism insurance reform?